stefantatic95/Server-Client-Project/README.md

 # Server-Client Project

+EN:<br/>
-EN: A program example of a client-server relationship on one computer.<br/>
+A program example of a client-server relationship on one computer.<br/>
 Written in Python.<br/>
 <br/>
 Program Server Client Project requirments: <br/>